What is HSTS Certificate and How to Enable It?

 HSTS Vs. SSL Certificate

 These certificates are encrypted using a secret key and can only be decrypted using the pair key, which is shared during the handshake.
-If the client fails to decrypt the certificate, it proves that the message is not genuine and has come from an attacker.
+If the client fails to decrypt the certificate, it proves the message is not genuine and has come from an attacker.

 While the workings of certificates and encryption algorithms are certainly more complex than this, for now, you can keep in mind that they both work together to secure a connection.
-If a website uses SSL Certificate or its advanced version known as TLS (Transport Layer Security), it will have the https:// in front of its URL after the handshake has been established.

 The Vulnerability

 The vulnerability this system presents isn’t very complicated.
-To put it simply, websites need time to establish an SSL handshake, and during that brief period, they connect to their clients using an http:// connection.
+Simply put, websites need time to establish an SSL handshake, and during that brief period, they connect to their clients using an http:// connection.
 This leaves the connection vulnerable to attacks.
-Exploits of this vulnerability include sending phishing login pages to the client by redirection or even stripping an SSL connection while leaving the connection unsecured and unencrypted.

-How to Fix HSTS Error in Chrome?
+How to Fix the HSTS Error in Chrome?

-How to Implement HSTS or Http Strict Transport Security in a Website?
+Read Also: How to Clear SSL State in Chrome?How to Implement HSTS or Http Strict Transport Security in a Website?

 Implementing HSTS requires an SSL certificate.
 In the case of several subdomains on your website, you would need a Wildcard Certificate, but in other cases, just about any cheap SSL certificate would work.